umass-gis/workshops/content/ArcGIS Online Tutorial/index.md

 ---
 layout: default
-title: Beginner's Tutorial to ArcGIS Online
+title: Learn the Basics of AGOL
 description: "Beginner's Tutorial to ArcGIS Online - a tutorial by the UMass Amherst Libraries."
-nav_order: 1
+nav_order: 3
 has_children: true
 has_toc: false
 ---